evanhantman/CardLists/README.md

 # Sports Cards JSON Repository

 Welcome to the Sports Cards JSON Repository, your ultimate destination for exploring sports card data in a structured and open-source format.
 This repository features comprehensive datasets for baseball cards and aims to expand to include football, hockey, and more.
-Developers, collectors, and enthusiasts alike can use this resource to power their projects, applications, or analyses.
+Developers, collectors, and enthusiasts alike can use this resource to power their projects such as:
+* Integrating a Baseball Card database into your Mobile or Web Application
+* Providing datasets for a Machine Learning model
+* Using them as checklists for your own personal collection.

 ## Why This Repository?